 Getting to Mirepoix

 The train station closest to Mirepoix is found at Palmiers.
 The closest international airport is Carcassone-Salvaza Airport.
 It is best to have a car to visit Mirepoix.

 Where to Stay

-What to See in Mirepoix
+What to See

 The Place du Maréchal-Leclerc is one of the best and most evocative medieval squares in Europe to see, and a perfect example of people-friendly architecture.
-The medieval buildings that line the square offer the shade of ground floor arcades held up by absolutely massive beams--those of the Maison des Consuls are carved with representations of people and animals at the ends of the beams.
+The medieval buildings that line the square offer the shade of ground-floor arcades held up by massive beams.
+The beams of the Maison des Consuls are carved with representations of people and animals at the ends of the beams.
 The tourist office of Mirepoix is in this square.

 Monday is the weekly outdoor market in the Place du Maréchal-Leclerc, and it shouldn't be missed.
 Mirepoix will always be associated with fine French cooking, having given its name to the basic starting point of aromatic chopped vegetables consisting of carrots, onions, and celery.
 (Actually, a chef named them after his patron, a military man from Mirepoix with the rather lengthy name of Charles-Pierre-Gaston-François de Lévis du Mirepoix.)

-The church of St Maurice, built in 1298 by Jean de Lévis, was transformed over time into the Mirepoix Cathedral, Cathédrale Saint-Maurice de Mirepoix.
+The church of St Maurice, built-in 1298 by Jean de Lévis, was transformed over time into the Mirepoix Cathedral, Cathédrale Saint-Maurice de Mirepoix.
 It's Gothic and known for its wide nave, the second widest in Europe.